 Comprehension strategies can be fun!
 Adding in Thinking Marks helps reading comprehension activities become a lot more engaging, especially when students get to use sticky notes!
-My students just love using Post It notes during guided reading.
+My students just love using Post It notes during small group reading.
 Or anytime really!

 I like to help students be more intentional with their comprehension as they read.
 Using thinking marks anchor charts and bookmarks helps them to achieve this.

 If you have signed up for our newsletter, you will find these bookmarks in your free resource file.
 Yay!
 If you have not signed up yet, you can get them right here!